Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 2. Structure of

 \vv

 {\bf (2.5) Example.} \ \ If $G$ is a cyclic group generated by an elliptic element $\gamma$, then $T_G^\ram=M(\gamma)$.

 \vv

-(2.6) {\sl Graphs of groups.} \ \ We turn both of $T_N$ and $T_N^{\ram}$ into graphs of groups by labeling every vertex $v \in V(T_N)$ and edge $e=[vw] \in E(T_N)$ with the stabilizer of any of its lifts $\Lambda \in V(\T_N)$ and $\sigma \in E(\T_N)$ for the action of $N$, denoted by $N_v$ and $N_e = N_{vw}=N_v \cap N_w$ respectively.
+(2.6) {\sl Graphs of groups.} \ \ We turn both of $T_N$ and $T_N^{\ram}$ into graphs of groups by labeling every vertex $v \in V(T_N)$ and edge $e=[vw] \in E(T_N)$ with the stabilizer of its lifts (by any fixed section of $\pi_N$) $\Lambda \in V(\T_N)$ and $\sigma \in E(\T_N)$ for the action of $N$, denoted by $N_v$ and $N_e = N_{vw}=N_v \cap N_w$ respectively.
 Note that these groups are finite since $N$ is discrete.
-Then $N$ equals the tree product of $T_N$, {\sl i.e.,} $N=*_{N_{vw}} N_v$.
-The following observation is easy, but it allows us to deduce properties about the local structure of our tree from information about finite groups acting on the projective line:
+Then $N$ equals the ``tree product'' of $T_N$, {\sl viz.,} $N$ is the amalgam of the $N_v$ along the $N_e$ (Serre, \cite{Serre:80}, 4.4).
+In view of what follows in section 4, let us give two examples of how to deal explicitly with such amalgams:

 \vv